Kelly Shackelford, Esq.

 Michael Berry, Esq.

-Michael Berry, Esq., joined Liberty Institute in 2013 after serving for seven years as an attorney with the U.S. Marine Corps.
+Michael Berry, Esq., is Senior Counsel and Director of Military Affairs for Liberty Institute.
+He joined Liberty Institute in 2013 after serving for seven years as an attorney with the U.S. Marine Corps.
 From 2009 until 2013, Mr. Berry served as an Appellate Defense Attorney in which he argued numerous cases before various federal appeals courts and traveled across the country to teach appellate advocacy to junior attorneys.
 He was also invited to serve as an Adjunct Professor of Law at the United States Naval Academy.

 In 2008, Mr. Berry was selected for a high-profile combat deployment to Afghanistan, where he served as a subject-matter expert on complex legal matters of multi-national significance.